 - The heating and cooling system of the house warms or cools the air as required.
 Because the needs are so small, a small mini-split heat pump – what people use normally for a small addition – is usually all that is required.

-Does it really reduce heating and cooling costs by 90%.
+Does it really reduce heating and cooling costs that dramatically?

 Yes.
 The average Passive House can be heated by the equivalent of hair dryer and cooled by the equivalent of a room air conditioner.
 Heating and cooling costs of our Bethesda Foursquare come in within 5% of the number predicted by the Passive House energy modeling software –at around $425/year.
 And that is for a 4100 square foot house!
 The heating and cooling costs for our most recent 1600 square foot modular Passive House are $82/year.
 Total energy costs for that home are $65/month.

 A Passive House costs between 7%-12% more to build than a house built to minimum building codes, depending upon size.

 What about architectural fees for creating a Passive House?

 There is no increase in our architectural fees to build a house to the Passive House standard since that is all we do.
 We have been through the learning curve and come out the other side.
 If you choose to have the house certified, just as with LEED and other certifications, it does take extra time to go through the certification process, and we charge hourly for that.
 Architectural and PHIUS fees for certification by the Passive House Institute US have run between $5,000-15,000, depending upon project size and complexity.